agraham0925/goalty-pickup/README.md

 # Goaltimate Pickup
-This served as my final project for General Assembly's Web Development Immersive course.
-This app is intended to aid a group of individuals who regularly play pickup games of Goaltimate on weekends to schedule where and what time the games will occur.
+This project served as my final project for General Assembly's Web Development Immersive course.
+This app is intended to aid a group of individuals who regularly play pickup games of Goaltimate on weekends to schedule where and when the games will occur.

-This project is a work in progress.
-I hope to convert to an express/node.js app.

 ## Challenges:
 I faced a lot more challenges building this application than I thought I would going into it.
 I chose to use Firebase for storing my data, a technology that was new to me.
 While the platform markets it's simplicity, the learner curve has proven to be a bit more challenging than anticipated.
 Some challenges that I encountered: